Get Your Free Credit Report with Monthly Updates Check Now

 |Axis Focused 25 Fund||2.02||13.71||8,384|

-Open Ended Funds v/s Close Ended Funds
+Open Ended Funds v/s Close-Ended Funds

 While open-ended funds allow investors to make use of systematic plans – systematic investment plans (SIPs), systematic withdrawal plans (SWPs) and systematic transfer plans (STPs), close-ended funds do not support this facility.

-Advantages of Investing In Open-ended Funds
+Advantages of Open-Ended Funds

 - Liquidity: Open-ended funds provide high liquidity as they allow investors to redeem the fund units at any time they want.
 The fund units are redeemed at the fund’s net asset value (NAV) of the day on which units are redeemed.

 - Systematic plans: Open-ended funds allow investors to make use of systematic plans both for the investment and withdrawal purposes.
-An investor cannot make use of SIPs, SWPs and STPs with a close-ended funds.
+An investor cannot make use of SIPs, SWPs and STPs with close-ended funds.

 Disadvantages of Investing In Open-ended Funds